Coronavirus: Italy toll rises to 5,476, New York ‘10 days away’ from shortages of medical supplies

 South Korea

-South Korea on Monday reported the lowest number of new coronavirus cases in four weeks, recording 64 new patients of COVID-19 in the last 24 hours, taking the total to 8,961 with 111 deaths.
+South Korea on Monday reported the lowest number of new coronavirus cases in four weeks, recording 64 new patients of Covid-19 in the last 24 hours, taking the total to 8,961 with 111 deaths.
 However, health officials warned against complacency and asked people to remain cautious.

 In order to avoid the pandemic from re-entering from the West, South Korea on Sunday announced all passengers arriving from Europe will be tested and those who were coming on long-term visas will be put under quarantine for 14 days, AP reported.